soderstromtj/ach_ai_thesis/README.md

 # ACH-AI Overview

-This application implements the first three stages of the Analysis of Competing Hypotheses (ACH) process as part of a thesis project at NIU.
+This application implements the first three stages of the Analysis of Competing Hypotheses (ACH) process as part of a thesis project.
 This application utilizes multiple AI agents (see the appsettings.json file in NIU.ACH-AI.FrontendConsole) orchestrated with the Microsoft Semantic Kernel framework.
 Additionally, .NET Aspire is used for local container orchestration and RabbitMQ for reliable asynchronous execution of the ACH workflow.

 # Architecture